printdotio/printio-ios-sdk/docs/specific_page_methods.md

 ---

-T. Change the loading GIF from the default.
+P. Change the loading GIF from the default.
 Default value is "printio.gif".

 - setLoadingGIF